vargvinter/cert/19 File Storage.md

 # Configuration/Drivers

-The filesystem configuration file is located at config/filesystems.php.
+The filesystem configuration file is located at `config/filesystems.php`.
 Within this file you may configure all of your "disks".
 Each disk represents a particular storage driver and storage location.

 ## The Public Disk

 * By default, the  `public` disk uses the `local` driver and stores these files in `storage/app/public`.
-* To make them accessible from the web, you create a symbolic link from `public/storage` to  `storage/app/public`.
-* `php artisan storage:link`.
+* To make them accessible from the web, create a symbolic link from `public/storage` to `storage/app/public` with `php artisan storage:link`.

 ## The Local Driver